laravelcompany/laravelcompany.com/src/content/docs/artisan.md

 title: Artisan
 ---

+# Stop Wasting Time – These Laravel Artisan Commands Are the Ultimate Workflow Hack

+## 🚀 Artisan

 🚀 [Laravel](https://laravelcompany.com) Artisan CLI 控制台 | Консолька Artisan

 Yo devs, let’s break down the Artisan Console – your go-to tool for wrangling [Laravel](https://laravelcompany.com) from the command line like a backend wizard 🧙‍♂️